ISCHEMIC STROKE / ACUTE THERAPY

 - according to a meta-analysis of the WAKE-UP, EXTEND, THAWS, and ECASS-4 trials, IVT indicated by advanced imaging is safe and effective [Thomalla, 2020]

-- this section refers to
+- this section applies to

-- up to 50% of patients with NIHSS 0-6 will develop an infarction, and 40% have an unfavorable outcome [Strbian, 2013]
+- up to 50% of patients with NIHSS 0-6 will develop an infarction, and 40% will have an unfavorable outcome [Strbian, 2013]

 - it is recommended to thrombolyse patients with: